 Our goal at Emerson Hospital is to make this process as easy and stress-free as possible for you.
 Here is some information to help:

 Your hospital bill is based on the charges you incur while you are a patient.
 These include your room, nursing care and hospital services such as laboratory, pharmacy or radiology—plus any outstanding balance from pre-admission testing performed here.

 We will first file a claim with your insurance company.
 If there is a balance due after your insurance company has processed your claim, or if you do not have insurance, we will mail a bill to you.

 The amount you owe may include insurance deductibles, non-covered services or items, co-payments, or coinsurance balances due after insurance has paid on a charge.

 Your physicians’ fees are not included in your hospital bill.
 You will receive separate bills from the physicians and/or surgeons who participated in your diagnosis and treatment, which could include:

 Co-payments for hospital-based procedures

 If you undergo an elective inpatient or outpatient procedure and/or tests, Emerson collects co-payments and co-insurance prior to the date these services are provided, or on the date of service.
-Just as with hospitalization, you’ll receive a bill from the hospital and a separate bill from the physician providing your treatment.
+Just as with hospitalization, you will receive a bill from the hospital and a separate bill from the physician providing your treatment.

 Paying your bill

-If you’re unable to pay for all or part of the bill you receive from Emerson Hospital, we encourage you to contact our Financial Counseling office at 978-287-3432 to speak confidentially with a financial counselor.
+If you are unable to pay for all or part of the bill you receive from Emerson Hospital, we encourage you to contact our Financial Counseling office at 978-287-3432 to speak confidentially with a financial counselor.
 There are various financial assistance options that may be available to you.
 Learn more about financial assistance for healthcare.